jywarren/image-sequencer/README.md

 ## Contributing

+Happily accepting pull requests; to edit the core library, modify files in `/src/`.
+To build, run `npm install` and `grunt build`.

+### Contributing modules

+Most contribution (we imagine) would be in the form of API-compatible modules, which need not be directly included.

 **This is a draft proposal: currently, onComplete assignment is done through `module.options.onComplete` -- clearly non-ideal.**

 To add a module to Image Sequencer, it must have the following method; you can wrap an existing module to add them: